 You don’t need to know my whole story, but a little background may help.
-I have moved a lot as a pure civilian, but I’m also PCSed a few times as a military spouse, specifically four times; once each in 2003, 2017, 2018, and 2019.
-My next PCS is number five in 2023.
+I have moved a lot as a pure civilian, but I’ve also PCSed a few times as a military spouse, specifically four times; once each in 2003, 2017, 2018, and 2019.
+My next PCS is number five in 2023; this one that I’m documenting in real time.

 I’m using this space to publicly share what I’m doing, when I’m doing it, why I’m doing it.
 Be advised that I am a planner because I don’t like surprises.
 So I methodically plan all sorts of things for very specific reasons.
 Here is a place for you to see my PCS-related thought processes in real life and real time.
 Enjoy!